-Free-to-air TV in Australia has a rather limited repertoire when it comes to broadcasting sporting events.
+Free-to-air TV in Australia has a rather limited repertoire when it comes to broadcasting live sporting events.
 For many years, the only way diehard Aussie sports fans have been able to satisfy their adrenalin-pumping cravings has been to sign up for a Foxtel pay-TV subscription.

 If that won’t cut it for you, the next tier is priced at $35 and lets you watch three simultaneous streams across three devices.
 By comparison, to watch the exact same content on Foxtel, you’d be shelling out $54 instead.